gchq/gaffer-doc/docs/user-guide/query/gaffer-syntax/operations.md

 ```

 As you can see its fairly simple, we first define the Operation we wish to use
-with the `"class"` key which needs to be an available Operation in Gaffer.
+with the `class` key which needs to be an available Operation in Gaffer.
 Then
-if applicable, we give the Operation some sort of input using the `"input"` key.
+if applicable, we give the Operation some sort of input using the `input` key.
 Not all Operations require an input but more often that not some user input is
 required, the [reference guide](../../../reference/operations-guide/core.md) has
 a full list of all Operations and example usage.